taylorsw04/FluidFramework/packages/dds/tree/README.md

 # @fluid-internal/tree

 This DDS is not yet ready for public consumption.

+This document is intended to familiarize a developer with the Shared Tree and provide guidelines and examples for using it.

+For an introduction to the tree and the philosophy behind it, see the [primer](docs/primer.md).

-For a high-level overview of the goals of this project, see the [roadmap](docs/roadmap.md).
+For a high-level overview of the project and its status, see the [project overview](docs/project%20overview.md).

+For a list of the currently available or planned features, see the [feature list](docs/feature%20list.md).

+For the architectural design and layout of the project, see the [architecture ]

 ## Motivation

-There are a lot of different factors motivating the creation of this Tree DDS.
-A wide variety of possible consumers (across several companies) have overlapping feature requirements which seem like they can best be met by collaborating on a single feature rich tree implementation powered by Fluid.
+The Fluid Framework is a client/server tech stack designed to intuitively synchronize data between clients in real time.
+The framework consists of 3 key parts: the Fluid Service, Fluid Runtime, and Distributed Data Structures (DDSes).
+The **Fluid Service** is responsible for sequencing and broadcasting changes (ops) to each client and persisting state to storage.
+The **Fluid Runtime** is responsible for sending local ops to the Fluid Service and merging incoming ops.
+The **DDS**es are the data structures that the Fluid Service and Fluid Runtime keep synchronized.

+From the perspective of an application developer, using the Fluid Framework is largely an exercise in choosing the right DDSes and integrating them into the application.
+For example, one of the simplest DDSes is a Shared Map that can be used in much the same way a developer would use a standard JavaScript map.
+The key difference is that a Shared Map will reflect remote changes.

+Fluid Framework has evolved significantly in response to developer feedback.
+One key piece of feedback has been the consistent desire for a DDS that can effectively model complex, hierarchical data.
+Shared Tree is the response to that feedback.
 The current feature focus is on:

 -   Semantics:
-    -   High quality semantic merges, including moves of parts of sequences (called "slice moves").
+    -   High quality intention-preserving merges, including moves of parts of sequences.
+    -   Schema enforced during merges to guarantee data consistency.
-    -   Transactionality.
+    -   Transactionality and atomicity.
-    -   Support schema in a semantically robust way.
+    -   A flexible constraint system to preserve application invariants during concurrency.
+    -   High-level commanding layer to capture deeper intent during editing.
 -   Scalability:
+    -   Efficient storage, including compact data encodings and virtualization/incrementality.
     -   Support for partial checkouts: allow efficiently viewing and editing parts of larger datasets without downloading the whole thing.
-    -   Ability to easily (sharing code with client) spin up optional services to improve scalability further (ex: server side summaries, indexing, permissions etc.)
-    -   Efficient data encodings.
+    -   Accelerated queries via synchronized, persisted indexes.
 -   Expressiveness:
+    -   Graph-like references between areas of the tree.
-    -   Efficient support for moves, including moves of large sections of large sequences, and large subtrees.
+    -   Efficient support for moves, including moves of large sections of sequences and large subtrees.
-    -   Support history operations (ex: undo and redo).
+    -   History operations (ex: undo and redo).
     -   Flexible schema system that has design patterns for making schema changes over time.
 -   Workflows:
+    -   Asynchronous editing flows using views isolated from other changes.
     -   Good support for offline.
     -   Optional support for branching and history.
--   Extensibility: It must be practical to accommodate future users with needs beyond what we can afford to support in the initial version.
-This includes needs like:
+-   Ergonomics:
+    -   Schema-aware reading and writing of the tree for type safe application logic.
+-   Extensibility:
-    -   New field kinds to allow data-modeling with more specific merge semantics (ex: adding support for special collections like sets, or sorted sequences)
+    -   Embedded collections to allow data-modeling with more specific merge semantics (ex: maps/sets, sorted sequences).
-    -   New services (ex: to support permissions, server side indexing etc.)

 ## Whats missing from existing DDSes?